Matthewduff52/Cave-Test/README.txt

 - This project originated as a thought experiment after seeing The Science Elf on YouTube run a minecraft server on a computer from 1965.
 How early could a game such as Minecraft have been developed, given the technological constraints of earlier eras?

-- The current version of Cave test is ct-212145, given the same versioning style as Minecraft version rd-132211 (ddhhmm).
+- The current version of Cave test is ct-220055, given the same versioning style as Minecraft version rd-132211 (ddhhmm).

 - The function is very similar to Minecraft Pre-Classic versions.
 This version includes movement controls, and breaking and placing blocks.
 Four blocks are available, selectable with the 1-4 keys and can be placed on a 32x32x24 world map.
 This version includes simple shadow rendering along with independent textures for each block face.
+Sounds have been added for breaking and placing blocks.

 How To download and play Cave Test: